 Confirm that the maximum EIRP density limit in section 2.2 is not exceeded;

-Area Cull: Identify any licensed 5.6 GHz band P-MP receivers within 200 km of the proposed base station location;
+Area Cull: Identify any licensed 5.6 GHz band PMP receivers within 200 km of the proposed base station location;

-For a P-MP receiver identified in step 3, in order to manage interference, two separate scenarios need to be assessed.
+For a PMP receiver identified in step 3, in order to manage interference, two separate scenarios need to be assessed.

-Base stations: Unwanted emissions from a P-MP transmitter into P-MP receivers must not exceed the values in Table 3.
+Base stations: Unwanted emissions from a PMP transmitter into PMP receivers must not exceed the values in Table 3.

+Table 3: Protection criteria (not to be exceeded for 20% of time) for PMP Base Station receivers